aloupeep/Single-Player_Mahjong/README.md

 - To save the state of the mahjong game, press the save button at the bottom of the screen (most probably)
 - To reload the state of a saved mahjong game, press the load button at the bottom of the screen

+## Phase 4: Task 2
+Mon Nov 27 21:04:25 PST 2023\
+Tile added to discards\
+Mon Nov 27 21:04:25 PST 2023\
+Tile added to discards\
+Mon Nov 27 21:04:28 PST 2023\
+Discard Tile removed\
+Mon Nov 27 21:04:29 PST 2023\
+Tile added to discards\
+Mon Nov 27 21:04:29 PST 2023\
+Tile added to discards\
+Mon Nov 27 21:04:31 PST 2023\
+Discard Tile removed

+## Phase 4: Task 3
+If I had more time to work on the project, one potential improvement would be to reduce the number of associations and thus reduce the coupling between some different classes.
+For example, both the MahjongAppGUI and the MahjongAppFrameGUI has a field of DiscardGUI, while MahjongAppFrameGUI also has a field of MahjongAppGUI.
+This suggests that at least one of the associations arrows can be broken without changing the functionality of the program.
+Another potential improvement would be to apply the Singleton pattern on the JsonReader and the JsonWriter classes since with the current state of my program, only one instance of either class is needed since they have static behaviour that does not change no matter what class may have a field of it.
+One additional possible refactoring is to apply the Observer pattern on the EventLog class.
+To be more specific, since the EventLog class is "observing", in other words, changing with respect to, the Hand class and the DiscardedTiles class, I can potentially make a new class named Observable or Subject with both Hand and DiscardedTiles extending it, and a new Observer interface with the EventLog implementing.
+Although that may seem unnecessary for my current state of the program, applying the pattern will reduce coupling and give more flexibility for potential additional features added in the future.